matthiasn/BirdWatch/Clojure-Websockets/README.md

     lein cljsbuild auto release
     lein cljsbuild auto dev

+Another way for an even more interactive development experience is to use **Figwheel**.

 You also need **[Bower](http://bower.io)** for managing the client-side dependencies.
 Once you have it installed, all you need to do is run it once: